KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Going Further.md

 When you inherit ``KeyboardInputViewController`` and launch your extension, the controller will by default be configured with a bunch of observable properties and services.

-All properties will be injected into the view hierarchy when you call ``KeyboardInputViewController/setup(with:)``, which means that you can create environment objects that observe the state of these properties.
+All properties will be injected into the view hierarchy when you setup KeyboardKit with a view which means that you can create environment objects that observe the state of these properties.

 All services will be configured with standard implementations, such as ``StandardKeyboardActionHandler``, but can be replaced with your own custom implementations.

-## Observing a context
+## How to observe a context

 To observe a context in any SwiftUI view, you just have to use `@EnvironmentObject`: